TokamakUI/Tokamak/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Gluon.svg?style=flat)](https://cocoapods.org/pods/Gluon)
 [![Coverage](https://img.shields.io/codecov/c/github/MaxDesiatov/Gluon/master.svg?style=flat)](https://codecov.io/gh/maxdesiatov/Gluon)

+### Easily build React-like UI components in Swift for new or existing iOS apps! 🛠⚛️📲

 Gluon provides a declarative, testable and scalable API for building UI components backed by fully native views.
 It can be easily added to existing iOS apps and you can start using Gluon for new app features without rewriting the